gustavovnicius/mars-rovers/README.md

 ## Running tests

-First, make sure you have Elixir available, then inside the project root just run:
+First make sure you have Elixir installed then, inside the project root, just run:

 ```shellscript
 mix deps.get